louis030195/remember/README.md

 ## goals

 - Simple consumer app streaming your senses (vision, audio, etc.) to the cloud using wearables and sensors
-- Make it easy to search through and process (e.g. when did i see bob, how many cats did i see in feb, what seems to be my purpose of life based on my actions, etc.)
+- Make it easy to search through and process (e.g. when did i see bob, how many cats did i see in feb, what seems to be my purpose of life based on my actions, what was this neat pitch I gave this investor recently, etc.)

 ## how to:
 1. git clone